TH3USS/TH3USS/README.md

 ## 🚀 About me

-I'm currently a Systems Analysis and Development student, my passion is programming, my hobby is robotics, and I'm always open to embrace new experiences!
+I'm currently a FullStack Engineer and a Systems Analysis and Development student, my passion is programming, my hobby is robotics, and I'm always open to embrace new experiences!

 <div/>
 <hr/>